JyutdictEB/Jyutjam.org/src/en/about/README.md

 *Lingnaam Jyutjam* was founded in 2017, initially as a group on QQ by fellows who shared a common interest of Yue Language, with the original intention to build a platform for Yue studies lovers.

-In the summer of 2018, *Jyutdict* was prepared for construction and another group *Jyutdict Compilation Board* was subsequently established.
-In this case, the key members of *Lingnaam Jyutjam* could be defined as those in the group *Jyutdict Compilation Board* to contribute to the compilation of *Jyutdict* and furthermore, to the video production on *Lingnaam Jyutjam Bilibili Account* to a certain extent.
+In the summer of 2018, *Jyutdict* was prepared for construction and another group *Jyutdict Editorial Board* was subsequently established.
+In this case, the key members of *Lingnaam Jyutjam* could be defined as those in the group *Jyutdict Editorial Board* to contribute to the compilation of *Jyutdict* and furthermore, to the video production on *Lingnaam Jyutjam Bilibili Account* to a certain extent.

 At present (2021), the key members of *Lingnaam Jyutjam* are mainly involved in the following subprojects (not for profit):